jecki/DHParser/documentation/StepByStepGuide.rst

 =================================

-Since DHParser, while quite mature in terms of implemented features, is still in a pre-first-release state, it is for the time being more recommendable to clone the most current version of DHParser from the git-repository rather than installing the packages from the Python Package Index (PyPI).
+Since DHParser, while quite mature in terms of implemented features, is still in a pre-first-release state, it is, for the time being, more recommendable to clone the most current version of DHParser from the git-repository rather than installing the packages from the Python Package Index (PyPI).